Durham Region Transit: Overview

-Most of DRT's operational and maintenance services are provided by regional staff who are members of Canadian Auto Workers Local 222.
+Most of DRT's operational and maintenance services are provided by regional staff who are members of Unifor Local 222.

-Whitby initially operated under the terms of an existing Whitby Transit contract with Trentway-Wagar.
+DRT service in the Town of Whitby was initially operated under the terms of an existing Whitby Transit contract with Trentway-Wagar.
 A new contract that combined Brock, Scugog & Uxbridge operations with Whitby operations was awarded to Trentway-Wagar in 2011.
 The drivers and maintenance staff were therefore employees of Trentway-Wagar.
 This contract ended on June 30, 2016.
+A new contract with Pacific Western Transit (PWT) was signed in 2017.
+As of December 31, 2023, this contract has ended and all transit service in Whitby has been transitioned to Durham Region Transit operators and staff.

 Routes

-On July 28, 2008, DRT introduced a unified route number system using a three digit format, with the first digit indicating the municipality: